Join our newsletter for updates and exclusive content!

 Camper Van Headliner Shelf Final Thoughts

-In our opinion, a headliner shelf enables a huge improvement with little effort and should be in all van builds.
+In our opinion, a headliner shelf enables a huge improvement with little effort and should be in all camper van builds.
 It is on par with the simplicity of swivel seats which open up your layout beautifully!
 As always, let us know if you have questions, or need clarifications, in the comments.
 Happy building!

 Thanks for being here!
 Happy building!